agileware/civicrm-end-user-guide/docs/common-workflows/importing-data-into-civicrm.md

 ## Import Contributions

 You can insert new contributions or update existing ones.
+If you are on a recent version of CiviCRM and enable the Civi-Import extension you can also create or update the contact and any soft credit contacts in the same import

 If you **insert new contributions,** your CSV file must include at least the following fields:

--   Contact Id or External Identifier or all the fields used in your Unsupervised Duplicate Matching rule (to match to an existing contact)
+-   Fields to match (or create) the cotnact.
 -   Financial Type
 -   Total Amount

+The fields required for the contact depend on whether Civi-Import is enabled.
+If not then you need:
+- Contact ID or External Identifier or all the fields used in your Unsupervised Duplicate Matching rule (to match to an existing contact)

+If CiviImport is enabled then the above still holds for matching contacts but you can specify which Dedupe rule to use.

 If you want to **update existing contributions,** your CSV file must include at least the following fields: